bigskysoftware/missing/docs/rfp.md

-# Untitled CSS Library RFP
+# missing CSS Library RFP

-Statement of Purpose: Create A CSS library that starts with good default styling, akin to classless CSS libraries, and, beyond that, offers purely semantic HTML components (e.g. nav bars), utilizing ARIA where appropriate (e.g. tabs) and, finally, where tweaks are needed, offers a small & curated set of class-based utilities taken from the current popular utility libraries (tailwinds, tachyons, etc.)
+untitled.css is a CSS library that

+ * starts with good default styling, akin to classless CSS libraries
+ * offers components based on purely semantic HTML, utilizing ARIA where appropriate (e.g. tabs)
+ * finally, offers a small & curated set of class-based utilities for tweaking

+untitled.css aims to minimize intervention in the HTML by allowing developers to start with a good out of the box experience, then build common components using plain, semantic HTML and only when they need to go beyond that, apply a minimized \
+ number of classes to achieve what they want.

-Untitled CSS Library is a CSS library that, so far as I can tell, does not exist.
+missing CSS Library is a CSS library that, so far as I can tell, does not exist.

 It offers the following features: